kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Introduction to Back-End Development/Week 3/README.md

 ## Lab exercises

 There is no assignment for week 3.
-There are 2 lab exercises.
+There are two lab exercises.

 #### 1. Working with Bootstrap grid